 Rinse the coffee filter using hot water directly into the center, so the edges maintain their form.

 However, you do not need to rinse the filter to get an excellent cup of coffee.
-Erin McCarthy won the 2013 World Brewers Cup with a Kalita Wave and he did not rinse the filter.
+Erin McCarthy won the 2013 World Brewers Cup with a Kalita Wave, but he did not rinse the filter.
 From his interview with Kirsten Stamn:

 Don’t rinse the filter.
 Because the Wave’s filters are so thin, McCarthy says they won’t impart a papery taste to coffee if you skip the standard pre-brewing rinse.

 Olympia Coffee Roasting’s instructional video also advises against rinsing.
-If you decide not to rinse the filter, it is still good practice to use hot water to preheat the server.
+If you decide not to rinse the filter, using hot water to preheat the server is still good practice.

 #3 Add Coffee